lindan4/juno_react_project/react-proj/README.md

 This project was made with the help of TheMealDB API for meal information.

+Running instructions are below.
+The project can be run similarly to other React applications.

 ## Available Scripts

 In the project directory, you can run: